JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 |`target`|voice or label|The voice or label to target                                                              |
 |`[rate]`|number        |Speed to approach silence, in gain units per second.
 Defaults to `VINYL_DEFAULT_GAIN_RATE`|

 Begins a fade out for a [voice or label](Terminology).
-This puts the instance into "shutdown mode" which can be detected later by [`VinylShutdownGet()`](Advanced).
+This puts the voice into "shutdown mode" which can be detected later by [`VinylShutdownGet()`](Advanced).

-If an instance is specified, the instance's gain will decrease at the given rate (in normalised gain units per second) until the gain reaches zero, at which point the sound is stopped and the instance is marked as destroyed.
+If a voice is specified, the voice's gain will decrease at the given rate (in normalised gain units per second) until the gain reaches zero, at which point the sound is stopped and the voice is marked as destroyed.

-If a label is specified, each currently playing instance assigned to that label will fade out.
-The label itself has no "fade out" state and any new instances will be played at their normal gain.
+If a label is specified, each currently playing voice assigned to that label will fade out.
+The label itself has no "fade out" state and any new voices will be played at their normal gain.

 #### **Example**